• Skip to main content

 Close-up of a bowl of Tavuklu Pilav (Turkish rice with shredded chicken and chickpeas), served with black pepper on top and pickles in the background.

-Make Your Own Chicken Broth for the Best Tavuklu Pilav!
+Make Your Own Chicken Broth for the Best Chicken Rice Pilaf!

-What makes Tavuklu Pilav different from regular Turkish rice pilav is the tasty chicken broth and tender chicken pieces mixed in.
+What makes chicken rice pilaf different from regular Turkish rice pilaf is the tasty chicken broth and tender chicken pieces mixed in.

 For the best flavor, it’s always better to make your own broth.